Skip to content

 Methods

-Uses Intl.DateTimeFormat to format a date.
+Uses Intl.DateTimeFormat to format the date part of a Date object.

 The 1st argument value is required and expects a Date, number (Unix timestamp), or string (ISO 8601).
 You can pass options for Intl.DateTimeFormat in the 2nd argument.